-- if the study is FDA-regulated, the IRB and IRB Chair must follow FDA requirements set forth in 21 CFR 56.108(b)(3) in reaching their decision - the sponsoring agency, private sponsor, or other federal agencies must be informed of any lapse in research via the Office of Clinical Trials or Sponsored Programs Administration as appropriate
+• if the study is FDA-regulated, the IRB and IRB Chair must follow FDA requirements set forth in 21 CFR 56.108(b)(3) in reaching their decision

-The continuation of research after expiration of IRB approval is a violation of the regulations.
-If the IRB has not reviewed and approved a research study by the study's current expiration date, i.e., IRB approval has expired, research activities must cease.
+The continuation of GTMR research after expiration of IRB approval is a violation of the regulations.
+If the IRB has not reviewed and approved a GTMR research study by the study's current expiration date, i.e., IRB approval has expired, research activities must cease.
 No new subjects may be enrolled in the study.
 However, IRB may find that it is in the best interests of individual subjects to continue participating in the research interventions or interactions.
 The procedure for obtaining approval to continue subject participation after expiration of IRB approval is as follows: